 - 10 week Challenge (10wC) Facilitator - oversees the 10wC teams within the school

-Additional 10wC Facilitators and RAA Coordinators may be allocated to your school as necessary to help administer the challenge.
+Additional 10wC Facilitators may be allocated to your school at any time to help administer the challenge.
 These additional facilitators can assist with the submission of weekly data and final award submission in the PSC Tracker.

 Schools who have selected 10wC for any teams need to choose where they wish to receive printed logbooks (these are distributed to schools).

 Options for 10wC teams/participants to track their activity include:

 - online 10wC activity tracker (previously known as the PSC Tracker web app) - participants are given a team code and individual pin to log in and add all activity they take part in during the 10 weeks.
 This information syncs to their team's e-Wall chart.

 - printed logbooks - sent in the PSC starter kit to schools (Term 2 participating schools must register by 31 March 2023)